 November 2017.
 This woman runs a spice and herb market directly outside her restaurant.
-Of course she tried to cajole me inside, but I was holding out for a joint with balcony views.
+Of course she tried to cajole me inside, but to be honest her eatery was a bit of a dump and I was holding out for a joint with balcony views.

 For more on my wanderings around Yongjia County, take a look at my article on Shu Yuan National Park.

 Like these?
-Then why not leaf through my many other 5s from across China.
+Then why not leaf through my many other reports from across China.

 I’ve also written a short story series called Challenged in China.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.